AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 7. Initialise your Server in Blender
 ------------------------------------

-Once in Blender, make sure your multi-user addon is updated to the latest version.
+Once in Blender, make sure your multi-user addon is updated to the latest version. :ref:`update-version`.
 Then, follow the instructions from :ref:`how-to-join` and connect as an admin user, using the password you launched the server with.
 Input your external IP, and make sure you're set to JOIN the server.
 Then, click CONNECT.

 .. figure:: img/hosting_guide_gcloud_19.jpg
     :align: center